edgedb/edgedb/docs/guides/deployment/docker.rst

    $ edgedb --tls-security=insecure -P 5656 migration create

-alternatively, if you don't have the EdgeDB CLI installed on your host machine, you can use the CLI bundled with the server container:
+Alternatively, if you don't have the EdgeDB CLI installed on your host machine, you can use the CLI bundled with the server container:

 .. code-block:: bash